Future of Transport programme

 We conducted this review in consultation with industry and the public between March and July 2020, and our response to this call for evidence was published in November 2020.

-Future of Transport: rural strategy – call for evidence
+Future of Transport: supporting rural transport innovation

-In the Future of mobility: urban strategy, the government committed to also exploring the impact of and opportunities for innovation in rural areas.
+In the Future of Mobility: urban strategy, the government committed to also exploring the impact of and opportunities for innovation in rural areas.

 - tackle rural mobility issues